DavidUf11/Backstage/README.md

 # Backstage

 Backstage is a collaboration platform for independent musicians and local venues.
+Venues can share equipment lists and stage configurations through a unique, Zoom-style link.
+Artists can save custom, drag-and-drop stageplots to a PDF and share with the venue.

 ## Special Features

  - Users enjoy their own dashboard with saved stages, equipment, and events
  - Users can create events and generate a unique link to share with collaborators
+ - Unique link copy-to-clipboard in one click
  - Drag-and-drop stage plot creation
  - PDF Download
-  - Saved events

 ## Setup